-Dr Edmund Jack, GP and Peninsula CLAHRC Making Sense of Evidence Course Tutor
+Dr Edmund Jack, GP and PenARC Making Sense of Evidence Course Tutor

 Dr Edmund Jack is a GP partner at Yealm Medical Centre.
-He is also the as a Clinical Champion for Making Sense of Evidence for PenCLAHRC (The National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South West Peninsula.
+He is also the as a Clinical Champion for Making Sense of Evidence for National Institute for Health and Care Research (NIHR) Applied Research Collaboration (ARC) South West Peninsula (PenARC).

 Making Sense of Evidence Workshops